ryanegis/support-portal/installation/ubuntu-linux-text.md

 3) Start papertrail
 `/etc/init.d/papertrail start`

-## Issues stopping the PaperTrail Service
+### Troubleshooting the PaperTrail Service
 Occasionally, the PaperTrail service may fail to stop.
 While `service papertrail status` may show that the service is inactive, the java process could still be running.
 In this scenario, you'll see that the PaperTrail web front-end is still available.
 Executing `ps -aux` will show the java process still running.

 1) To end the java process: `killall java`
 2) Verify that the PaperTrail web front-end is down.
-If this is still up, try `killall -KILL java` to end that stubborn java process
+If this is still up, try `killall -KILL java` to end a stubborn java process.
+**Note:**
+`killall java` - will do a controlled shutdown
+`killall -KILL java` - just terminates the process, which can cause PaperTrail to lose messages